White Light/White Heat: Reissues

-The album was reissued under the title Archetypes by MGM in 1974, though the reason for this is unknown.
+The album was reissued as Archetypes by MGM in 1974, though the reason for the change in title is unknown.
 It was out of print in the United States until 1985, when it received a reissue, along with the group's first three albums.
-These reissues were unexpectedly successful, which led to further releases under PolyGram such as Another View.
-The album was included in the box set Peel Slowly and See, and was later reissued as a Super Deluxe edition for its 45th anniversary, including mono versions of tracks, demos, and live performances.
+These reissues were unexpectedly successful, which led to further releases under PolyGram, such as the outtake compilation Another View.
+The album was included in the band's 1995 retrospective box set Peel Slowly and See, and was later reissued as a "Super Deluxe" edition for its 45th anniversary in 2013, including mono versions of tracks, demos, and live performances.